 An interface representing a sequence invocation (of a defined thus named thus callable sequence).

 A Sequence with a random decision which might be interactively overriden by a user choice.

-Represents a method called after the rewrite step of a rule.
+Represents a method called when execution of a pattern matching construct begins.